i2p/i2p.www/i2p2www/spec/i2np.rst

   lookup strategies (for example, recursive lookups) are implemented.

 * The lookup key and exclude keys are the "real" hashes, NOT routing keys.

+* Types 3, 5, and 7 may be returned as of release 0.9.38.
+See proposal 123 for more information.

 .. _msg-DatabaseSearchReply: